dengzq1234/PyMotif-x/README.md

 8     7.270142  .......S.E.....
 25      110         342     5127       3.407097
 ```

 For detailed explanations of all parameters and output, check out the documentation by typing man motifx.
-You can also refer to the original motif-x resource, paper.
+You can also refer to the original motif-x [resource](http://motif-x.med.harvard.edu/).
 If you want to check its usage in R, please check:

 Wagih O, Sugiyama N, Ishihama Y, Beltrao P. (2015) Uncovering phosphorylation-based specificities through functional interaction networks (2015).
 Mol.
 Cell.
 Proteomics PUBMED